permadi-com/html-jquery-image-popup/README.md

+## Intro
 This is a relatively simple image "lightbox" popup implementation, using html, jQuery and css.
+It's relatively compact and straightforward.
+Only images are supported out-of-the-box, you're welcome to extend it.
+I simply wanted to bel able to click on an image and show a popup containing the image.
+I tried other lightboxes but found them too complex for my need.
+My requirements were:
+1. The popup should be contained within the browser window.
+Large image should shright to fit the window while maintaining the aspect-ratio.
+2. The popup should be centered, not only horizontally but also vertically.
+3. Easy to implement.

-##How to Use
+## How to Use
 1. Include <b>image-modal.js</b> and <b>image-modal.css</b>.
 Note: jQuery use is assumed, otherwise you need to include it.
 ```
 <script src="js/image-modal.js"></script>